Mayriella

 Mayriella is an Indo-Australian genus of ants in the subfamily Myrmicinae.
 Colonies in this genus are very small, typically consisting of 50 - 100 individuals.
-Mayriella is classified in the genus of Hymenoptera in the family ants.
 They are diurnal.

 Biology

 Species of this genus are encountered in moist forested areas, where most specimens have been found in wet regions, while some species have been found in dry sclerophyll areas, although this is usually uncommon.
 Colonies only consist of 50 - 100 individuals, and nests are found in soil, typically under stones or around a small mound that contains an entrance.
 Ants of this genus contain stings.